 Louis Bridges owned five "White Manna" diners in New Jersey.
-He purchased the diner of World's Fair fame and brought it to Jersey City.
-It opened on June 2, 1946, offering ten-cent hamburgers.
-The carhop service to five a.m., beginning in the 1950s, was discontinued in the 1980s.
+He purchased the 1939 World's Fair famed "Dining of the Future" exhibit and brought it to Jersey City in 1944 and had it reassembled.
+The diner opened on June 2, 1946, offering ten-cent hamburgers.
+The "car-hop" service to five a.m., beginning in the 1950s, was discontinued in the 1980s.
 The White Mana Diner, however, remains open 24 hours a day, reportedly selling 3,000 hamburgers a week.
-The exterior of the diner was altered with brick construction and covered some of the original facade when a dining room was added to the circular grill area.
+The diner's exterior was altered with brick construction and covered some of the original facades when a dining room was added to the circular grill area.

 The current owner Mario Costa, born in Portugal, bought the diner for $80,000 in 1979 from Bridges’ brother Webster.
 He rented the diner to Costa but was going to raze the building.
-Costa had formed an attachment to the diner from working there.
+Costa had formed an attachment to the diner while working there.
 He swept the floor and cooked burgers to put himself through high school and Jersey City State College (now New Jersey City University).
 In 1996, Costa decided to sell the diner and lot for $500,000.
 When he found that the buyer intended to demolish the diner for a fast-food franchise, he went to court and negotiated for the repurchase of the business at additional cost.

 After much speculation about the misspelling of manna in the name of the diner on its signs, Costa explains that the absence of the second n dates from the 1980s: "Our sign originally has two Ns . . . .
 Coca Cola used to service our signs, and one day they bought it back with one N. They misspelled it and it stuck" (quoted in Levin 48).
 Regardless of its spelling, the name has both biblical and historical references to the affordable food "mana" [sic] in a sanitary "white" establishment during the Depression.

 On March 24, 1997, the Jersey City Historic Preservation Committee declared the diner a local landmark.
 The decision helps secure the preservation of the White Mana Diner and its signage from future developers and demolition.